 What Should I Do Next?

 If you live in Fort Lauderdale or Broward County and are frustrated by stubborn lumps and bulges of fat, consider liposuction.
-Contact plastic surgeon Nathan Eberle, M.D., D.D.S., at the Weston Center for Plastic Surgery today for your complimentary consultation.
+Contact plastic surgeon Nathan Eberle, M.D., D.D.S., at the Weston Center for Plastic Surgery today for your consultation.